yield-sync/specifications/v1-amp/AssetAllocator.md

 ### 5. Withdrawals

-- Tokens must be able to be withdrawn from this contract by cashing out
+- Tokens must be able to be withdrawn from this contract by turning in `Asset Allocator Position ERC-20`

-- ERC20 token that is submitted must be burnt
+- `Asset Allocator Position ERC-20` tokens that are submitted for cash out must be burnt

 ### 6. Position(s)